isotoma/sceptre/docs/docs/stack_config.md

 A custom name name to use instead of the Sceptre default.

 <div class="alert alert-warning">
-Outputs from stacks with custom names can't be resolved using the standard <a href="{{ site.baseurl }}/docs/resolvers.html#stack_output">stack output resolver</a>.
+Outputs from Stacks with custom names can't be resolved using the standard <a href="{{ site.baseurl }}/docs/resolvers.html#stack_output">stack output resolver</a>.
 Outputs should be resolved using the <a href="{{ site.baseurl }}/docs/resolvers.html#stack_output_external">stack output external resolver</a>.
-An explicit dependency should be added, using the <a href="#dependencies">dependencies</a> parameter, to make sure the stacks are launched in the correct order.
+An explicit dependency should be added, using the <a href="#dependencies">dependencies</a> parameter, to make sure the Stacks are launched in the correct order.
 </div>